Alert Monitors

 If you select the Extraction query editor method to define a monitor, as in the following example, the window updates to show the fields that you must define for the monitor.

-1. Click Run to populate the column on the right.
-The response in the right column produces the values from the selected view that could be added to the extraction query that you build in the left column.
+- Click Run to populate the column on the right.
+The response in the right column shows the values retrieved from the selected view.
+These are fields that could be added to the extraction query that you build in the left column.

-As an example, the following query DSL searches for a domain value in the log and event files from the last 15 minutes:
+As an example, the following query DSL searches for a domain value in the indexed data for the view from the last 15 minutes:

 {